logigearcorp/docs.testarchitect.com/content/user-guide/actions/user-defined-actions/argument-types/automating-actions/_index.md

 -   An action may be built-in: TestArchitect's automation libraries support these actions for most of the common platforms.
 These built-in actions are also considered system-level actions.
 -   A new action may be created and built-up from existing actions in an action definition.
 Such an action is known as a user-defined action.

-    **Note:** A user-defined action definition can be comprised of other user-defined actions, built-in actions, user-scripted actions, or any mixture of the above.
+{{<note>}} A user-defined action definition can be comprised of other user-defined actions, built-in actions, user-scripted actions, or any mixture of the above.

 -   Additional actions can be implemented using a scripting or programming language, in a harness \(see [Lesson \#8: Using an automation harness](/TA_Tutorials/Topics/Tutorial_Scripting_actions_in_other_languages.html)\).
 These are known as user-scripted actions..